web-ridge/contact-tracing/README.md

 ## Help us

-- Kubernetes files for deploying to Cloud Infrastructure
-- Backup Kubernetes encrypted postgres
-- iOS note for keeping app in background
+- Adding option for Android devices to get an alert of iOS infections.

 ## Explain way of working